Photo Credit: © ACF Samuel Hauenstein Swan

 Action Against Hunger maintains a strict political and religious neutrality.
 Action Against Hunger can however denounce human rights violations it witnesses as well as obstacles put in the way of its humanitarian activities.

-Action Against Hunger rejects all discrimination based on ethnicity, nationality, opinion, race, religion, sex or social class.
+Action Against Hunger rejects all discrimination based on ethnicity, nationality, opinion, race, religion, gender or social class.

 Free and Direct Access to People in Need